hack-the-crisis-web/htc-web/src/pages/index.md

 howItWorksItems:
   - title: Share Ideas
     textContent: >-
-      Join our subreddit /r/theglobalhack to post and discuss ideas, get feedback, find teammates and get inspired.
+      Ideas are shared per track.
+Each track has been assigned a Flair (label) on our subreddit and #hashtag combination on Twitter.
-    ctaText: Post your idea
+    ctaText: Go to Reddit
     ctaLink: 'https://reddit.com/r/theglobalhack'
     image: /img/step1.png
     isActive: true
   - title: Register Team
     textContent: >-
-      When you feel like you’ve found an attractive idea, assemble atleast 6-12 dedicated people to hack with.
-The team leader then needs to register the idea and team via Guaana.
+      When you feel like you’ve found an attractive idea, think about who to hack with.
+Assemble a team of atleast 6-12 dedicated people and register the idea and team via Guaana.
     ctaText: 06-08 April
     ctaLink: /
     image: /img/step3.png